Gambling Taxes FAQ

 taxes

-Recently, Unabated did an Ask Me Anything in our Discord with CPA Zak Zimbile, who specializes in filing taxes for gamblers, both professional and recreational.
+Unabated has held multiple an Ask Me Anything sessions in our Discord with CPA Zak Zimbile, who specializes in filing taxes for gamblers, both professional and recreational.

 He answered wide-ranging questions from users about whether to file as a recreational or professional bettor; when you should form an S corporation or other entities; and more.

-If you missed the chat, we’ve rounded up the questions from that session.
+If you missed any of those chats, we’ve rounded up the questions from that session.
 Both questions and answers have been edited for length and clarity.
 Questions are aggregated from users in the Discord.
 Answers are all courtesy of Zimbile.

 Does the IRS understand how sports betting works?